 When it comes to being a successful life insurance agent, the biggest challenge is lead generation.
 There are several steps you can take to find quality leads:

-For example, you will need to write useful, engaging content (think articles like "10 Ways Term Life Insurance Benefits Your Family" or "What's the Difference Between Whole Life and Term Life Insurance?")
 Making this effort is worth the reward, and establishing a converting website should certainly be part of your lead generation plan.
-However, building the website, getting it to rank in search engines, and building a following takes time.
+However, building the website, getting your marketing channels to drive quality traffic, and building a following takes time.
 You likely will not see the results of this effort for a while.